tailcallhq/tailcallhq.github.io/docs/config/links.md

 ## Supported Types

-The `@link` directive enriches your configuration by supporting the integration of external resources.
+The `links` configuration enriches your configuration by supporting the integration of external resources.
 Each link type is designed to serve a specific purpose, enhancing the functionality and flexibility of your schema.
 Below is a detailed overview of each supported link type:

 ### Config